 Because we had so little along with us, I was fairly regular at using it at least four to five times a week.
 I had no idea it had any impact on hormone balance, but now that I have done this research I have an anecdote that may apply.

-In August, when we were back from our trip and all of our travel routines, like regular consumption of maca, were falling apart, I had a very irregular cycle with breakthrough bleeding and everything.
+In August, when we were back from our trip my regular consumption of maca fell apart.
+I had a very irregular cycle with breakthrough bleeding and everything.

 Yikes!
 I thought maybe it was because I had fallen off the wagon on my daily berberine supplement, but perhaps it was the withdrawal of regular maca instead!

 The human body is so complex, which is why we need to continue to educate ourselves, read multiple sources, dig deeply into our own root causes, and try not to use Band-Aids as much as possible.

 Even as I write that, I know that for my irregular cycles, berberine itself may very well be a Band-Aid, but at least I know that I’m not preventing any natural bodily functions from occurring (like birth control does), and hopefully, this is all part of supporting drainage pathways to eliminate those heavy metals and getting all the way back to natural regularity.

 The other technique that I’m interested to dig into deeper is called seed cycling.